How to Find the Best Insurance Agent

 Yes, you probably want to work with an insurance agent.
 While you can find life insurance under $1 million through a modern company without ever needing to talk to a human or seeing a doctor, most people are going to benefit by working with an independent insurance agent that can check rates across the major carriers.
 Insurance agents are also going to know about the various discounts that might be available to you.
 In some cases, it may even make sense to sign up to a local bar association just to get the discount on a major policy.

 Additionally, an independent agent is going to know the market and where there is room to manuever.
 One insurance company might treat a health problem as a major red flag where another insurance company may view it as a minor problem.
-The expertise to navigate you through this critical path is magnified when you think about any small difference in your premium is something that you’ll be paying for years and years to come, so it’s worth making sure you are getting the best deal possible.
+The value of this expertise is magnified when you think about how any small difference in your premium is something that you’ll be paying for years and years to come.
+It’s worth making sure you are getting the best deal possible.

 How to find an insurance agent

 You do not need to contact every insurance agent to get the best quotes.
 You likely only need to reach out to two or three independent insurance agents to be assured that you’re getting the best deal.
 Anything more than that and you’re likely just wasting your time, as there are only a handful of major insurance companies, and you’re really looking for the insurance agent that is the best fit for you.
 Other than finding a good fit, be sure to ask for (and that the insurance agent has considered) whether you are eligible for any discounts.
 There are many discounts available and it’s highly likely that you’ll qualify for something.